SWijnands01/PCN/docs/source/EndOfVisit.rst

 On top, there is information about the etiology.

-      *Note: This is based on the information from the clubfoot history screen.*
+      *Note: This is based on the information from the :doc:`ClubfootHistoryScreen` *

 .. image:: images/EndOfVisit_1.JPG